gjbex/Best-practices-for-scientific-computing/docs/continuous_integration.md

 Continuous Integration (CI) is provided by both GitHub and GitLab.
-It can be used to make sure that code that is committed is automatically tested and that it can be build, potentially on a matrix of architectures and operating systems.
+It can be used to make sure that code that is committed is automatically tested and that it can be built, potentially on a matrix of architectures and operating systems.

+> **Running example — automated checks.**  The [temperature
+> analysis](running_example.md) uses the same command locally and in CI:
+> `python3 -m unittest discover -s
+> docs/version_control_demo/demo_repository -p 'test_*.py'`.
+The workflow
+> demonstrates the benefit of applying the agreed software and scientific
+> checks after changes; participants are not expected to construct a CI
+> pipeline in this training.

 You can find an example of using CI for development in the repository [CI-example](https://github.com/gjbex/CI-example).
 A workflow is defined that